RedWhiteMiko/apache-log-parser/README.md

 - In case logs unable to be parsed, it will be ignored
 - In case `POST` doesn't find `PUT` before the logs, test `3.
 PUT before POST` will `Fail`
 - For test `4.
 Suspicious activity`, `The log must have less than five 401 responses from any host` assumed as `Log must have less than five 401 responses from each Remote Hosts`
+- Input log is a file, not stdin

 ## Reference Links
 - http://httpd.apache.org/docs/current/logs.html#common